 The Federal False Claims Act imposes penalties on any company or individual who defrauds the government.
 This law applies to any activity funded by U.S. taxpayers (31 U.S.C. § 3729-3733).
 The District of Columbia and 29 states have also enacted laws modeled on the Federal False Claims Act.
 The laws have so called qui tam provisions, which allow individuals to sue on behalf of the government and obtain a share of any recovery.
 See, for example, DC Code § 2-381.01 to 2-381.07.
-For assistance in pursuing a qui tam action and understanding the Federal False Claims act, contact a qui tam lawyer for a consultation.
+For assistance in pursuing a qui tam action and understanding the Federal False Claims act, you will require aggressive and knowledgeable whistleblower representation.

 What penalties do False Claims Act defendants have to pay?

 Under the Federal False Claims Act, a defendant found guilty of defrauding the government is subject to pay three times the damages caused by the fraud and civil penalties of up to $11,000 per act.
 The government has also imposed criminal fines in many large cases.
 Generally the state laws also impose triple damages and civil fines against defendants found guilty of fraud against a state government.

 Can You Sue Under Federal and State Law?

 Yes.
 If the fraudulent activity harms both the federal government and a state with an appropriate False Claims Act, it is possible to sue under more than one law at the same time.
 If you know about a fraud which is damaging to more than one government be sure to raise this issue with a qui tam lawyer.
 It may significantly increase the potential recovery available, the scope of the case, and even the attorney’s interest in pursuing the matter on your behalf.

 What Types of Fraud Qualify as a False Claims Act Violation?

 Any truly fraudulent activity that involves government funds could be the subject of a False Claims Act case.
 Fraudulent practices that have been the subject of successful qui tam lawsuits include: